maehw/WebPBrick/README.md

 python -m http.server 8080
 ```

-Open your webbrowser and navigate to http://localhost:8080/ide/
+Open your web browser and navigate to http://localhost:8080/ide/

 ## Licenses